 Simply walk out the door and find yourself instantly immersed in the gorgeous and historic heart of the Eternal City.
 This is the main shopping district in Rome.
-Via Condotti hosts some of the best haute-couture shopping in Europe, which is ideal for any fashionistas.
-Some of the most expensive hotels are found here, but we’ve also included lots of affordable options for where to stay in Rome.
+Via Condotti hosts some of the best haute-couture shopping in Europe, which is ideal for all fashionistas.
+Some of the most expensive hotels are found here, but we’ve also included lots of affordable places to stay in Rome.

 Best Hotels Near Spanish Steps: